dhutsj/k8s-practice/README.md

 In the `nginx-helm-demo` directory, I made a helm chart for my customized nginx service which contains one deployment and one service.
 If you need ingress, you can reference the `nginx-ingress.yaml` in the `nginx-demo` directory.

-You can use `helm package nginx-helm-demo` to build it and use `helm install my-nginx nginx-helm-demo-0.1.0.tgz` to install it.
+You can use `helm package nginx-helm-demo` to generate a chart package `nginx-helm-demo-0.1.0.tgz`, then use `helm install my-nginx nginx-helm-demo-0.1.0.tgz` to install it.
 If you need to customize it, you can overwrite the `values.yaml` file and run `helm install my-nginx nginx-helm-demo-0.1.0.tgz -f my-values.yaml`.

 Helm installation is one of the way ArgoCD support to sync app.
 So try this folder in ArgoCD.